Finland's Fortum secures 2.35 bln euro loan to stave off energy crisis | Headlines

 - Finland

-The bridge loan to Fortum comes on top of a 10 billion euro package of credit for the power industry, announced by Finland on Sunday.
-"The ongoing energy crisis in Europe is caused by Russia's decision to use energy as a weapon and it is now also severely affecting Fortum and other Nordic power producers," Chief Executive Markus Rauramo said in a statement.
+"The conditions are harsh if you compare them with the price of financing otherwise and with the arrangements of other countries, but I'm satisfied that this facility exists," Fortum Chief Executive Markus Rauramo told Reuters.
+"We still have buffers even without this, and it gives us a lot more leeway," he said, adding that the bridge funds would only be used as a last resort.

+Fortum's collateral tied up on Nasdaq amounted to around 3.5 billion euros as of Monday's market close, far above historical levels but down from the roughly 5 billion requirement on Aug.
+26 as power prices had retreated somewhat.
+Rauramo declined to say how much the collateral requirements would have to rise before Fortum would need to use the loan.

-His comments echo a similar view by the CEO of Fortum's German unit Uniper and accusations by Europe that Russia is weaponising energy supplies in retaliation for Western sanctions imposed on Moscow over the war in Ukraine.
+European nations accuse Russia of weaponising energy supplies in retaliation for Western sanctions imposed on Moscow over the war in Ukraine and putting a heavy strain on utilities.
 Russia says the West has launched an economic war and sanctions have caused the gas supply problems.

 Fortum has said its main derivatives exposure on Nasdaq Clearing relates to Nordic system power price contracts for 2023.
 The industry's overall requirement for collateral in the Nordic power derivatives market recently hit 180 billion Swedish crowns ($16.7 billion), up from 25 billion in normal times after power prices rose 1,100%, Sweden's debt office said on Saturday.

-Fortum said its collateral tied up on Nasdaq amounted to around 3.5 billion euros as of Monday's market close, far above historical levels but down from the roughly 5 billion requirement on Aug.
-26 as power prices had come down somewhat.
 "Stabilising Fortum's financial position in the current market situation is understandably in the interest of the state owner," Solidium Chief Executive Reima Rytsola said in a statement, adding that the loan was "exceptional".
+URGENCY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)